 Spirulina is a term used to refer to the two Arthospira bacteria that are non-toxic and eaten as protein-rich food products

-Appears to be a protein-rich food product, although the benefits seen with Spirulina consumption occur at much lower doses than food would and thus benefits are most likely not attributable to the calories (as doses range from 1-3g total per day); a high-protein (55-70%) source of complete vegan protein
+Spirulina appears to be a protein-rich food product, although the benefits seen with spirulina consumption occur at much lower doses than food would provide and thus the benefits are most likely not attributable to the calories (as doses range from 1-3g total per day).
+It is a high-protein (55-70%) source of complete vegan protein

 The main active ingredient of Spirulina are commonly seen as the Phycocyanobilin proteins, with C-phycocyanin being the most commonly touted meta-component and consists of smaller protein components such as Phycocyanibilin.
 These structures resemble the body's endogenous bilirubin molecule.
 The bilin groups are also the source of the anti-oxidative effects of Phycocyanobilin proteins.
 Most anti-oxidant effects of Spirulina per se (excluding enzyme interactions in vivo) are due to the Phycocyanin component, as isolating different fragments and comparing them against each other on a weight basis shows that anti-oxidant potential of an extract correlates well with its Phycocyanin component.

-Spirulina is 55-70% overall protein by total weight and split into three 'meta' proteins (allophycocyanin, C-phycocyanin and phycoerythrin), the middle one, C-Phycocyanin, is about 20% total weight and contains the main bioactive of Phycocyanobilin, which is 1% Spirulina by total weight.
-Phycocyanobilin can be reduced to Phycocyanorubin via the enzyme biliverdin reductase
+Spirulina is 55-70% overall protein by total weight and split into three 'meta' proteins (allophycocyanin, C-phycocyanin and phycoerythrin).
+C-Phycocyanin is about 20% of the total weight and contains the main bioactive of phycocyanobilin, which is 1% of spirulina by total weight.
+Phycocyanobilin can be reduced to phycocyanorubin via the enzyme biliverdin reductase

-Polysaccharides (not pictured) of the carbohydrate fragment and the carotenoids and Gamma-Linoleic Acid may also be bioactive, but are seen as other molecules and not the main bioactive
+Polysaccharides (not pictured) of the carbohydrate fragment and the carotenoids and gamma-linoleic acid may also be bioactive, but are seen as not the main bioactive

 Cyanobacteria tends to be an accumulator (biosorbent) of heavy minerals ex vivo due to ion-exchange binding and when applied directly to tissues with heavy metal accumulation can significantly reduce heavy metal toxicity (100mcg of spirulina hexane extract removing 89.7% of arsenic which has been noted elsewhere); bioactives in the hexane extract appear more potent than the alcoholic extract.